cmu-sei/GHOSTS/docs/index.md

 GHOSTS evolved in our quest to create more realistic NPCs within cyberwarfare training and exercise.
 In 2018, we outlined our thoughts in a technical report entitled [_GHOSTS in the Machine: A Framework for Cyber-Warfare Exercise NPC Simulation_](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=534316){:target="_blank"}.[^1] In that report, we outline how the GHOSTS framework accomplishes the creation of simulations in which NPCs realistically represent a vast array of possible encounters and outcomes.
 We have continued to follow our initial path since.
 The litmus has always been that if we looked over someone's shoulder while they were using a computer, that is what GHOSTS should look like.[^2]

 Since then the framework has expanded to include tools that [serve content in simulated environments](content/index.md), [create NPCs with details about them that we can programmatically use to drive their decision-making](animator/index.md), and [machine learning agent preference engines](spectre/index.md).
-If it is related to replicating human behavior within a cyber training or exercise scenario, we are interested in how GHOSTS can contribute within that space.
+If it is related to replicating human behavior in terms of computing, we are interested in how GHOSTS can contribute within that space.
+Although these efforts listed here began separately, they are now all part of the GHOSTS framework proper.

 ## :material-bug: Reporting Bugs